binnie51/README-generator/assests/genrateREADME.md

   * [Questions?](#questions)

   ## Description
-  This project does....
+  This app does....

   ## Installation
-  Do this and that
+  Do step 1 and 2...

   ## Usage
-  Simply do 1 and then 2
+  You do this first, then.... to get this

   ## Contributor
-  Vincent Tjia
+  Vincent T

   ## Tests
-  Install the package and do these steps..
+  This and that

   ## Questions?
   My gitHub: binnie51
-  Email me @ binnie51.mail.com
+  Email me @ binnie@mail.com

   ## License
   Copyright (c) binnie51.
 All rights reserved.